dali-lab/dali-challenges/docs/UnityChallenge.md

 # DALI Unity Challenge 🕶

 ## Overview
 AR/VR has been on the rise and if you're interested in this type of fun, this is the perfect challenge for you!
 You will be using __Unity3D__ to create a project and show us something cool!
+(Also, if you're more comfortable with using __Unreal Engine 5__, go ahead!)

 ## Objective
 In this challenge, you will use [Unity3D](https://unity.com/) to create a Unity app.
 This could mean a 2D/3D game, AR app, VR app, or anything else along these lines.
 The contents of the app is completely up to you -- be creative! 😉

 ## Instructions 📋